 Of course, mice also require water to survive.
 Because of their size, they require less in the way of water on a daily basis.
 Nonetheless, these smaller rodents are also challenged in finding adequate supplies of water in the wild and are focusing on residences (and other human structures) in order to survive.

-Most Common Types of Rodents Feeling the Draught in California
+Most Common Types of Rodents Feeling the Drought in California

 There are four species of rodents that are most commonly seen seeking water in residential and commercial properties as a result of the drought in California.
 These are: